nxrighthere/ENet-CSharp/README.md

 ```

 ### Unity
 Usage is almost the same as in the .NET environment, except that the console functions must be replaced with functions provided by Unity.
-If the service function will be called in a game loop, then make sure that the timeout parameter set to 0 which means non-blocking.
+If the `Host.Service()` function will be called in a game loop, then make sure that the timeout parameter set to 0 which means non-blocking.
 Also, keep Unity run in background by enabling the appropriate option in the player settings.

 API reference
 --------